mwpeltzer/Ball-is-Life-Project1/readme.md

 ###Unsolved Problems
 <li> Better collision with the ball and obstacle
 <li> Putting in a min width and max width between obstacles
-<li> Ball start position and bounceback
+<li> Ball start position and little bounceback